Disentangling data contributions to the precision measurement of the largest leptonic mixing angle: Contributions from oscillation data samples to measurement

-Effect of neutrino mass ordering is also presented in the \emph{appearance} probability due to the presence of the matter effect.
+The effect of neutrino mass ordering is also presented in the \emph{appearance} probability due to the presence of the matter effect.
 The profiles of $P(\overset{\brabar}{\nu}_{\mu}\rightarrow \overset{\brabar}{\nu}_{e})$ for two mass ordering scenarios are shown in Appendix~\ref{sec:AppDeg}.
-The right plot of Fig.~\ref{fig:prob_numu2nue} shows that the relative difference between the two exhibits small variation as function of \thetamu\ although it depends on true value of \dcp.
-This indicates, and will be further supported by numerical simulation in Section~\ref{sec:res}, that precision measurement of \thetamu\ is not influenced by the true neutrino mass ordering.
+The right plot of Fig.~\ref{fig:prob_numu2nue} shows that the relative difference between the appearance transitions in the normal and inverted ordering exhibits small variation as a function of \thetamu\ although it depends on the true value of \dcp.
+This, further supported by numerical simulation in Section~\ref{sec:res}, indicates that the precision measurement of \thetamu\ is not influenced by the true neutrino mass ordering.